vicchi/wp-biographia/readme.txt

 1. Choose the amount of user profile information displayed in the Biography Box
 1. Choose the avatar image size
 1. Choose to display the Biography Box at the top or the bottom of content (universally)
-1. Choose to suppress the display of the Biography Box for pages, posts and posts/pages on a per user basis
+1. Choose to hide the display of the Biography Box for pages, posts and posts/pages on a per user basis

 The plugin expands and enhances the Contact Info section of your user profile, adding support for Twitter, Facebook, LinkedIn, Google+, Delicious, Flickr, Picasa, Vimeo, YouTube and Reddit profile links as well as Yahoo!
 Messenger, AIM, Windows Live Messenger and Jabber/Google Talk instant messaging profiles.
 Your Contact Info links can then be displayed as part of the Biography Box, either as plain text links or as icon links.
 Further contact links can easily be added to the Biography Box by using the `wp_biographia_contact_info` and `wp_biographia_link_items` filters.